a-ignatov-parc/tvdml/README.md

 	));
 ```

 > TVDML works only with templates created using JSX.
-Please check how to configure your build to be able to use it in "Getting started" section.
+Please check how to configure your build to be able to use it in [Getting started](#getting-started) section.

 ### Rendering custom data using factory approach